How this calculator works

 Routine maintenance includes partial water changes and nutrient additions.
 Over time, metabolic byproducts accumulate, reducing cell health.
 When replacing water, match temperature and salinity to the existing culture to avoid shock.
 Some exhibitors split growing cultures into multiple containers, rotating them through display and recovery phases.
 The CSV schedule can coordinate such rotations, ensuring at least one container is always ready for visitors.

 Beyond exhibits, bioluminescence serves as an educational gateway to discussions about marine ecosystems and biotechnology.
 Many visitors are surprised to learn that the same chemicals responsible for glowing algae inspire medical imaging techniques.
-Use the long explanation section of the planner as a narrative script for docents or interpretive signage.
+Use the explanation sections of this planner as a starting point for docent scripts or interpretive signage.

 For broader aquatic planning, our Algae Biofuel Yield Calculator explores biomass productivity under varying conditions.
 Indoor agriculture enthusiasts might pair this planner with the Underground Mushroom Farm CO₂ Ventilation Planner to design shared environmental controls.
 Those experimenting with irrigation of plant systems can consult the Microgravity Plant Watering Droplet Coalescence Calculator for insights into fluid behavior.